catmaster1010/flan/README.md

 # **flan-os**
-This is a hobby os in development.
+This is a hobby os on pause due to school.

 This supports the limine boot protocal and uses limine v5.x